General Terms and Conditions for Bachelor’s study programme

 IU reserves the right to adjust (increase or decrease) the tuition fees to the then current tuition fee level in the event of an extension following the agreed standard period of study and the free extension period.
 In the event of a fee-based extension of the term, the tuition fees that were valid at the time of commencement of studies will not automatically be applied.
 IU will inform the student in advance in text form about the fees to be paid during the fee-based extension.

-2.3 Ordinary termination of the contract
+2.3.
+Ordinary termination of the contract

 Until the end of the first five months the contract can be terminated with a notice period of one month to the end of a full month in relation to the beginning of the contract.

-After the end of the first five months, the contract may be terminated at any time with three months' notice to the end of a full month in relation to the start of the contract.
+After the end of the first five months, the contract may be terminated at any time with three months' notice to the end of a full month in relation to the beginning of the contract.

-During the free of charge and fee-based extension according to 2.2. after expiration of the standard period of study according to 2.1./2.2. the contract can be terminated at any time with a notice period of one month.
+During the free of charge and fee-based extension according to Section 2.2. after expiration of the standard period of study according to Sections 2.1./2.2. the contract can be terminated at any time with a notice period of one month.

 Notice of termination must be given in text form (e.g. by termination in the Campus Management System, termination by form on the IU Website or by e-mail).

 The right to extraordinary termination for good cause remains unaffected.
 Important reasons on the part of the student entitling him:her to extraordinary termination exist, in particular, in the event of appropriately proven unexpected occurrence of unemployment, life-threatening illnesses and the death of the student.
 A change of study programme, relocation, failed exams, financial or family reasons do not generally justify extraordinary termination.
-If admission to the study programme lapses, is revoked or withdrawn after conclusion of the contract, the student may terminate the contract within two weeks without observing a notice period.

 2.5 Leave of absence